European Research Council Consolidator Award 101001145

 - 2019-2023: Co-I on EPSRC Doctoral Training Centre on Environmental Intelligence, led by Gavin Shaddik

 Books: The textbook Data and Society: A Critical Introduction (with Anne Beaulieu) was published by SAGE in 2021.
-The edited volume Data Journeys in the Sciences (with Niccolo Tempini, 2020) and my Elements book Model Organisms (with Rachel Ankeny, 2020) are now downloadable in Open Access format from Springer and Cambridge University Press, respectively.
-A volume on Responsible Plant Data Linkage is now forthcoming with Springer, also in OA version.
+The edited volumes Towards Responsible Plant Data Linkage (with Hugh Williamson, 2022) and Data Journeys in the Sciences (with Niccolo Tempini, 2020) and my Elements book Model Organisms (with Rachel Ankeny, 2020) are now downloadable in Open Access format from Springer and Cambridge University Press, respectively.
 The monograph Data-Centric Biology: A Philosophical Study, published in 2016 by Chicago University Press, won the Lakatos Award in 2018 and the Patrick Suppes Prize for Philosophy of Science in 2022.
 Links to all reviews are here.
-I am currently working on a much-expanded English version of my 2018 book La Ricerca Scientifica nell'Era dei Big Data ("Scientific Research in the Era of Big Data", published in Italian by Meltemi, in French by Mimesis and in Portuguese by Editora FIOCRUZ ).
+I am currently finishing revisions for a new Elements book on Philosophy of Open Science and I am working on monograph on empiricism in the 21st century, which is a much-expanded English version of my 2018 book La Ricerca Scientifica nell'Era dei Big Data ("Scientific Research in the Era of Big Data", published in Italian by Meltemi, in French by Mimesis and in Portuguese by Editora FIOCRUZ ).

 Service to the history and philosohy of science: I am Vice President of the European Philosophy of Science Association, where I previously served as the senior co-Chair of the EPSA Women's Caucus (2015-2019) and as member of the steering committee (2013-2017).
 I also served as chair of the nomination committee of the Philosophy of Science Association (2019-2021).
 I am an executive board member of the PhilSci-Archive (the Open Access archive for the philosophy of science) and the executive committees of the UK Network for the Integrated History and Philosophy of Science, the Society for the Philosophy of Science in Practice (whose 2011 meeting I hosted in Exeter) and the European Advanced School for the Philosophy of Biology (whose 2018 edition I organised with Thomas Reydon).
 I am part of the editorial board of the journals Science, Technology & Human Values, Big Data & Society, Social Epistemology, Patterns and Data, and the philosophy newsletter The Reasoner.
 I have chaired the Grene and Callebaut Prize Committee of the International Society for the History, Philosophy and Social Studies of Biology (ISHPSSB) in 2019-2021 and helped to coordinate the UK network for the History, Philosophy and Sociology of Plant Science in the early 2010s.